wvsu-cict-code/thesis-package/README.md

 ***

-Please visit the [Wiki Pages](https://github.com/wvsu-cict-code/thesis-package/wiki) for the complete guide.
+Please visit the [Wiki Pages](https://github.com/wvsu-cict-code/thesis-package/wiki) for the complete instructions.